saiba-tenpura/portfolio/content/blog/custom-vrchat-avatar.md

 * TBC: because of how this technique works the outlines for visually overlapping geometry automatically disappears.

-The final technique I adapted was to also use three different texture maps like Arc System Works to control and adjust the color and shading of the model.
-Which consist of the color texture for handling lit up parts, the SSS (SubSurface Scattering)* texture for controlling shaded parts and the ILM texture map which stores additional shading information for the model within each of it's RGBA color channels.
+The final technique I adapted was to also use the three different texture maps Arc System Works used to control and adjust the color and shading of the model.
+Which consist of the color texture for handling lit up parts, the SSS (Subsurface Scattering)[<sup>1</sup>](#SSS) texture for controlling the color of shaded parts and the ILM texture map which stores additional shading information for the model within each of it's color channels.
+The actual meaning of the ILM abbreviation is actually highly debated within the community so let's just talk about what it does.
+It's a RGBA texture map which stores values from black to white, from 0 to 1 in each of it's channels each with a different purpose.

+* [R]{.text-red-500}ed:
+* [G]{.text-green-500}reen:
+* [B]{.text-blue-500}lue:
+* [A]{.font-bold}lpha:

+[1. <a name="SSS"></a>The term Subsurface Scattering usually refers to the way in which light interacts with translucent or semi-transparent materials which is not the actual case here I'm only using it to stay consistent with what the Arc System Works team called it internally.]{.text-xs}

 Draft:
 * Why this character in particular?